There's really no need for a store-bought mix - you're better off without all those additives.

-Fresh eggs from your chickens and organic flour is the way to go - and much less expensive.
+Fresh eggs from your own backyard chickens, a good quality organic flour and an unwaxed lemon is the way to go - and much less expensive.

 Traditionally, pancakes in England are thin and usually eaten rolled up, dressed with sugar and a squeeze of the juice of a fresh lemon.

-'Pancake Tuesday' - also known as 'Shrove Tuesday' - in the UK (and 'Mardi Gras' elsewhere) is the day before Ash Wednesday and traditionally the day when pancakes are eaten at at least one meal.
-Historically this has a religious background - eating all the rich foods before the beginning of 40 days' fasting during Lent.
+'Pancake Tuesday' - also known as 'Shrove Tuesday' - in the UK (and 'Mardi Gras' elsewhere) is the day before Ash Wednesday.
+Traditionally, it's the day when pancakes are eaten in the UK, at least at one meal.

 Why?
 Because English pancakes are so, so easy to make - they were about the only thing I could cook successfully.